 Tyrell N6 by U-He

 Before Surge was a free synthesizer, there was Tyrell N6.
-If you asked us what our favorite free VST synth was until Surge became open-source, this absolute gem of a synth would be the answer.
+If you asked us what our favorite free VST synth was until Surge became open-source, this synth gem would be the answer.
 Tyrell N6 was developed by Urs Heckmann, the DSP programming maestro behind virtual synth classics like Zebra2 and Diva.

 Furthermore, Tyrell N6’s feature set follows the blueprint provided by Amazona.de forum members who joined forces to create a concept for their ideal synthesizer.
 You read that right; Tyrell N6 was developed by Urs Heckmann, following a “dream synth” concept developed by the members of an online forum.
 These are incredible times for us synth geeks.

-The instrument comes with over 500 presets, and there are dozens of free sound banks available online.
+The instrument comes with over 500 presets, and dozens of free sound banks are available online.
 Check out the download area on U-He’s website to download a bunch of free presets for Tyrell N6, one of the best free synths in the world.